cerebralnomad/Recipe-Scribe/README.md

 No installation is required, all the files are included to run from the extracted folder.

 Requires tkinter to be installed if running from source.
+Tkinter is bundled with the executable and the AppImage so a seperate installation on the system is not necessary.

 #### Installing TKinter
 Debian/Ubuntu: